 We’re wrapping up by going a bit deeper into how the diagnosis leads to further steps in your breast health journey.
-If this is your first visit to our campaign, you can find all the information we published on this page.
+If this is your first visit to our campaign, you can start here.

 When all the necessary tests have been done, the radiologist has analyzed your breast images, and in some cases the pathologist has checked your biopsy, the doctors can form a diagnosis.
 The diagnosis is the identification of what they’ve found.
 It gives the medical team the basis they need to define a treatment plan.

 Part of the treatment plan is also an expectation of how the illness is expected to proceed.
 This is called the prognosis.
 This could be an example (in not too medical terms):

 Your doctor or gynecologist will inform you of your diagnosis and discuss the next steps with you.

 If the diagnosis is breast cancer, you’ll need to do more tests, for example so the doctors can investigate what its size is, or whether it’s spread to another part of your body.
 If the cancer was found early, it will be smaller and there’s less chance that this has happened.
 So early detection and correct diagnosis certainly have their effect on your treatment.

 In the meantime, your case will be discussed at a multidisciplinary team meeting or tumor board.
 Those are meetings in which a lot of medical professionals come together to discuss cancer cases only.
 Behind the scenes, a whole oncological (specialized in cancer) team is taking care of you as long as is necessary.